robbobfrh84/my-jamz/README.md

 ### Open-source libraries used

-- I didn't use any open source libraries, Only built-in Javascript functionalities.
+- I didn't use any open source libraries, only built-in Javascript functionalities.

 ### Shout out

 To our tech fellow team!
-Who helped me get through this with there reflections and comments while working on the project!
+Who helped me get through this with their reflections and comments while working on the project!